Rapporteur asks Brazil lower house committee to accept charge against Temer

-BRASILIA The rapporteur for a Brazilian lower house committee examining a corruption charge against President Michel Temer recommended on Monday that the body vote to put Temer on trial.
+BRASILIA (Reuters) - The rapporteur for a Brazilian lower house committee examining a corruption charge against President Michel Temer recommended on Monday that the body vote to put Temer on trial.

 Deputy Sergio Zveiter's recommendation was widely expected.
 The full 66-member committee is likely to vote later this week on the charge against Temer before the full house vote.